WiiLink24/web/src/content/guide/dokodemo.md

 2. Click `Browse...` and navigate to your ROM
 3. Choose the language you want the application to be in
 4. Open the "WiiLink" folder, and copy the `nds` folder within to your SD card
-5. Insert your SD card to your console, and install the `.nds` file using GodMode9(i)
+5. Insert your SD card to your console, and launch the `.nds` file using [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu/releases/latest)

 <l class="notice success fullwidth center">Congrats!
 You've installed Wii Room Anywhere on your console!
 Enjoy the app to your hearts content!</l>
 ___